Why and How to Use Chatbots in Business

 Don’t Disappoint Your Users

 People don’t like untruths.
 Your chatbot can be remarkably lifelike, and its very quality may risk inadvertently fooling the user into thinking they’re talking to a real person.
 You should avoid this at all costs.
 Sooner or later, the user will try to interact with the chatbot in a uniquely human way.
 The resultant failure will, at best, frustrate them.
 At worst, the user will feel deceived.

 Make it a policy for all your automated systems to be upfront about their AI-driven nature.
 Offer users a clear method to opt-out or contact a real human being.
 Feel free to be informal and faithful to your brand voice, but never leave the user guessing about who they are talking to.
 Moreover, keep in mind that your users might be from other countries and it would be nice to contact them in their own language.
-This can be possible by partnering with who will be the cultural bridge between you and your clients.
+This can be possible by partnering with translation services who will be the cultural bridge between you and your clients.